NGX123/bash-scripts/config/misc/administration.md

             * 	```sh
                 sudo apt install samba
                 ```
-    2. **`SAMBA`** Add a group which will own the samba_dir and have all SMB users in it so all SMB users in it have access to shares inside(but only to shares that permit them with their internal permission)
+    2. **`SAMBA`** Add a group to ber owner of SMB directory where all shares dirs are stored, so users can just be added to it to gain access to shares directory
         *   ```sh
             sudo groupadd `<samba-groupname>`
             ```
-    3. **`SAMBA`** Create a directory where all SMB share directories will be stored and make samba group the owner for reason above
+    3. **`SAMBA`** Create SMB directory to store share dirs and make newly added group the owner for reason above
         *   ```sh
             sudo mkdir -p `</path/to/samba_dir/>`
             sudo chown :`<samba-groupname>` `</path/to/samba_dir/>`
             ```
-    4. **`USER`** Add a local user as he is required to make a samba user
+    4. **`USER`** Add a local user as it is required to make a samba user
         * 	```sh
             sudo useradd --shell /sbin/nologin --groups `<samba-groupname>` --no-create-home `<username>`
             ```